abhi3700/sol-playground/README.md

   "-C", "link-arg=dynamic_lookup",
 ]
 ```
-	1. Now, clone solana from source via `$ git clone https://github.com/solana-labs/solana.git`.
+	1. [For UPDATE, start from this step] Now, clone solana from source via `$ git clone https://github.com/solana-labs/solana.git`.
 NOTE: Do it in the home directory & won't be deleted by mistake.
 		- first download the `tar.gz` file from [here](https://github.com/solana-labs/solana/releases) into home directory i.e. `/Users/abhi3700/`
 		- Then, extract the folder via `$ tar -xzvf <filename.tar.gz>` into home directory.
 While writing, it's `1.8.5 version`.
 		- Now, get `solana-1.8.5` folder from `solana-1.8.5.tar.gz`.
 You can delete the `tar.gz` file.